danakembara/FaceRecognition/README.md

 # Face Recognition
 A PyTorch-based project that train and evaluate multiple CNN architectures to classify gender (Male/Female) from facial images.

-For more details, please refer to the presentation file: face-recognition.pptx.
+For a more detailed pipeline of training and evaluation process, please refer to the presentation file: face-recognition.pptx.

 ## 🧠 Features
 * Supports multiple CNN architectures: ResNet18, VGG16, and GoogLeNet